STOCK TITAN

 Financial News Flow Patterns: Insights from 1 Million Articles

-What if you could know exactly when market-moving news is most likely to break?
-After analyzing about 1 Million financial news articles from 2020 to 2025, we've uncovered patterns that can help you optimize when and how you consume market information.
+After analyzing approximately 1 million financial news articles from 2020 to 2025, we've uncovered patterns that reveal when and how market information flows through the system.

-Here's what we discovered: 69.6% of all financial news breaks outside regular market hours.
-While most traders are active during market hours, the majority of market-moving information is being released when they're not watching.
-But that's just the beginning of what our data reveals.
+Here's what we discovered: a significant portion of financial news breaks outside regular market hours.
+While many market participants are active during market hours, the majority of market-moving information is being released at different times.
+This is just the beginning of what our data reveals.

 Important: These patterns are based on actual news flow data from 2020-2025, representing one of the most comprehensive studies of financial news timing.
-Understanding these insights can help you develop a more effective information strategy.
+Understanding these patterns can help you develop a more effective information consumption strategy.

 Our Data Foundation

-This analysis is based on a robust dataset that gives us confidence in our findings:
+This analysis is based on a robust dataset:

-• ~1M articles from verified financial news sources
+• Approximately 1M articles from verified financial news sources

 • 5+ years of continuous data from January 2020 through September 2025